Feel the Wind, Come Sail Away.

 SailBlind can structure adaptive sailing instructions for the specific needs of blind and vision impaired children and youth.
 This includes using models and hands-on instruction for introducing the concepts of sailing.

-Recreational sailing is available to blind persons at all levels of ability and is provided every Saturday, from June through August, from 10:30 A.M. to 1:30 P.M. to those properly registered.
-The cost to participate is $5.00 per person, per week.
-Boats used are the Rhodes 19, a safe, easy to sail keel boat that will carry 3 to 4 persons comfortably.
+Recreational sailing is available to blind persons at all levels of ability and is provided every Saturday morning, from June through August, to those properly registered.
+Membership fees may apply depending on the facility we are using.
 Family and guests may join the blind sailor, provided there is ample room for all registered blind sailors.

 Novice blind sailors are introduced to safety considerations, what to wear, the layout and parts of the boat, the principles of sailing and hands-on techniques for steering and sail trim.